-South America’s biggest metal export, Max Cavalera, has always had an affinity for indigenous people.
-Growing up in Brazil inspired Sepultura’s groundbreaking tribal grooves and living in one of the US’ most populous Native American areas continues to inspire him.
-Cavalera has been a central force in five bands – three of which are active – allowing him to experiment with thrash, death, grindcore and punk over more than three decades in the industry.
+South America’s biggest metal export, Max Cavalera, has been a central force in five bands – three of which are active – allowing him to experiment with thrash, death, grindcore and punk over more than three decades in the industry.
 But it’s the longest-running project, Soulfly, that pushes the sonic and socio-political boundaries.
 When we caught up with Cavalera to discuss their new album, he was decompressing between tours at his home in Phoenix, Arizona.
 He sounded relaxed but also excited because Soulfly are celebrating 20 years with their 11th full-length album, ‘Ritual’.

 The 49-year-old vocalist, guitarist and songwriter has a wicked sense of humour and the honesty of a captured spy plied with sodium pentothal.
 He’s happy to cover a range of topics that influenced Ritual, including colonialism, Donald Trump, spirituality, working with a new producer, continuing with Nuclear Blast, and working with his son again.

-Much of the heaviness and aggression on Ritual can be attributed to the plight of the dispossessed.
+As expected, Ritual is full of heaviness and aggression, and much of it can be attributed to the plight of the dispossessed.
 “We look at the world and it’s not a pretty picture,” Cavalera says.
 “It’s bad.
 It’s really fucked up.
 A lot of bad stuff is going on, especially now with all this Trump stuff and immigrants and refugees and the war-torn countries.
 We’re not billionaires, we’re not trillionaires.
 We never made that much money that we became numb to everything like some other bands.
 We’ve still got our feet on the ground.
 We react to all of that.”

 There’s a strong Native American vibe on the album, especially evident on The Summoning and Blood On The Streets.
-Indeed, Soulfly have had a lot to do with the Navajo people, playing shows for them and getting them involved.
+Indeed, Cavalera has always had an affinity for indigenous people – growing up in Brazil inspired Sepultura’s groundbreaking tribal grooves and living in one of the US’ most populous Native American areas continues to inspire him.
+Soulfly have had a lot to do with the Navajo people, playing shows for them and getting them involved.
 “The Summoning was the original idea of the invasion of the tribes by the white people and how they forced bad religion on them.
 The Indians already had their god, and here comes all these other people telling them this is the new law, this is the new god, you have to accept this.
 And I think that’s very wrong.
 The Summoning is definitely a cool song on the side of the Indians of course; I’m always on the side of the oppressed.”